christian-schlichtherle/service-wight/README.md

 public interface Subject extends Supplier<String> { }
 ```

-Note that there is no dependency on `service-wight-core` anymore.
+Note that there is no more dependency on `service-wight-core`.
-And the service implementation now looks like this:
+The service implementation now looks like this:

 ```java
 @ServiceImplementation(Subject.class)